itemisCREATE/statecharts/README.md

 18. Click *Proceed* three times in order to confirm the execution of each launch despite any existing errors.

 ### How to setup your developer workspace without Oomph
-1. Download Eclipse Oxygen from https://www.eclipse.org/downloads/
+1. Download latest Eclipse from https://www.eclipse.org/downloads/
-2. Install the current Xtext release -> Help / Install new Software / select 'Oxygen - http://download.eclipse.org/releases/oxygen'
+2. Install the latest Xtext release -> Help / Install new Software / select '2018-09 - http://download.eclipse.org/releases/2018-09'
 2.1 Select Modeling / Xtext Complete SDK
 3. Select the Git perspective and clone the following Git Repository: https://github.com/Yakindu/statecharts.git
 Select 'Import projects' on the 'working directory' subfolder
-4. Set the target platform to org.yakindu.base.target/oxygen.target Open the target file and click on the link for setting the target platform (takes some minutes the first time)
+4. Set the target platform to org.yakindu.base.target/2018-09.target Open the target file and click on the link for setting the target platform (takes some minutes the first time)
 5. Build relevant Xtext grammars
     1. Rightclick on org.yakindu.base.expressions/Expressions.xtext => Run As... => Generate Xtext Artifacts
     1. Rightclick on org.yakindu.sct.stext/SText.xtext => Run As... => Generate Xtext Artifacts
     1. Rightclick org.yakindu.sct.generator.genmodel/SGen.xtext => Run As... => Generate Xtext Artifacts
-6. Execute "Clean project" on the `org.yakindu.sct.model.sruntime` project

-After these steps all projects should compile without errors.
+After these steps, all projects should compile without errors.
 To launch a runtime instance which has these projects as installed plugins, just right-click on a project => Run As => Eclipse Application

 ## Thanks
 <img src="https://www.yourkit.com/images/yklogo.png" /> <br />